Feed aggregator

 Continue Reading ›

-Apple released security updates to address vulnerabilities in iOS and iPadOS.
-A cyber threat actor could exploit one of these vulnerabilities to obtain sensitive information.
-CISA encourages users and administrators to review the following security releases and apply the necessary updates: iOS 17.4 and iPadOS 17.4 iOS 16.7.6 and iPadOS 16.7.6
+Citrix released security updates to address multiple vulnerabilities in the Citrix Workspace App for Windows.
+A cyber threat actor could exploit some of these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review the following and apply necessary updates: Citrix Workspace app for Windows Security Bulletin for CVE-2024-7889 and CVE-2024-7890

 Continue Reading ›

-CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation.
-CVE-2024-23225 Apple iOS and iPadOS Memory Corruption Vulnerability CVE-2024-23296 Apple iOS and iPadOS Memory Corruption Vulnerability These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.
+CISA has added three new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of active exploitation.
+CVE-2016-3714 ImageMagick Improper Input Validation Vulnerability CVE-2017-1000253 Linux Kernel PIE Stack Buffer Corruption Vulnerability CVE-2024-40766 SonicWall SonicOS Improper Access Control Vulnerability These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.
 Binding Operational Directive (BOD) 22-01: Reducing the Significant Risk of Known Exploited Vulnerabilities established the Known Exploited Vulnerabilities Catalog as a living list of known Common Vulnerabilities and Exposures (CVEs) that carry significant risk to the federal enterprise.
 BOD 22-01 requires Federal Civilian Executive Branch (FCEB) agencies to remediate identified vulnerabilities by the due date to protect FCEB networks against active threats.
 See the BOD 22-01 Fact Sheet for more information.
 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

 Continue Reading ›